 Third, the Beiyang government, which was in charge of the country at the time, became a hotbed for corruption and pocketed great portions of relief funds.

-Last but not least, the earthquake took place right in the middle of winter, and with the average altitude ranging between 1,500 and 3,000 meters, many people who had survived the earthquake ended up dying from the extreme cold, a situation exasperated by the fact that frequent aftershocks caused survivors to fear building anything other than temporary shelters.
+Last but not least, the earthquake took place right in the middle of winter, and with the average altitude ranging between 1,500 and 3,000 meters; many people who had survived the earthquake ended up dying from the extreme cold, a situation exasperated by the fact that frequent aftershocks caused survivors to fear building anything other than temporary shelters.